-The practice of gematria, or the spiritual interpretation of numbers, is an important hermeneutic technique for understanding sacred Scripture and tapping the powers.
+The practice of gematria, or the spiritual interpretation of numbers, is one technique for understanding sacred texts.

-The following are considered important symbolic and/or sacred in Judaism:
+The following numbers are considered symbolic and/or sacred in Judaism:

 Three signifies completeness and stability, as represented by the three Patriarchs and the three pilgrimage festivals –Passover, Shavuot, and Sukkot (I Kings 17:21; Daniel 6:10).

-4-Four is a recurrent number in both exoteric and esoteric Jewish traditions.
-The Passover Seder isparticularly structured around fours: the Four Questions, the Four Sons, and four cups of wine.
+Four is a recurrent number in both exoteric and esoteric Jewish traditions.
+The Passover Seder is particularly structured around fours: the Four Questions, the Four Sons, and four cups of wine.
 There are four cardinal directions and there are four Matriarchs.
 Four is also a common factor in esoteric interpretations: four angels surround the Throne of Glory, there are four kingdoms of the eschaton, and the famous four Sages who enter Paradise.

-5-There are fivebooks of Moses and five divisions to the Psalms.
-Magical/mystical texts arealso sometimes separated into divisions of five.
+There are five books of Moses and five divisions to the Psalms.
+Magical/mystical texts are also sometimes separated into divisions of five.
 Five is the number of protection, as symbolized in the hamsa,the talismanic hand.

 Seven is one of the greatest power numbers in Judaism, representing Creation, good fortune, and blessing.
 A Hebrew word for luck, gad, equals seven in gematria.
-Another Hebrew word for luck, mazal, equals seventy-seven.
+Another Hebrew word for luck, mazal, equals 77.

 The Bible is replete with things grouped in sevens.
 Besides the Creation and the exalted status of the Sabbath, the seventh day, there are seven laws of Noah and seven Patriarchs and Matriarchs.
 Several Jewish holidays are seven days long, and priestly ordination takes seven days.
 The Land of Israel was allowed to lie fallow one year in seven.
 The menorah in the Temple has seven branches.
 The prophet Zechariah describes a strange celestial stone with seven eyes (Chapter 4).